nilsenj/itway.blog/readme.md

 5. events for user registered and post created
 6. binded to the events redis and nodejs pushes new info to the client
 7. user receives an email after being registered or after he creates new post
-8. localization.
+8. localization
-9 simple counters like post views and likes
+9. simple counters like post views and likes
 10. disqus comments
 11. user profile and the ability to change a lot of stuff
 12. search for posts and the ability to load tags.